Are you wondering about Marks and Spencer reduction times?

-Marks and Spencer is one of the best stores to pick up a decent food Bargain, and you can always guarantee for their food to last that little bit longer than their competitors !.
+Marks and Spencer is one of the best stores to pick up a decent food Bargain during their reduction times, and you can always guarantee that their food will last that little bit longer than their competitors

 I always talk to the Staff in the Food department and they are often absolutely fab, so when I asked them if they would tell me the reduction times, a lovely lady, who shall remain anonymous told me that there are three waves of reductions.